 - Be taking part in unsupervised ‘regulated activity’ and teaching ‘regularly’ (see 'Criteria definitions' below).

-The DBS evidence gathering must be completed by either the Welfare Officer or a committee member, to say that they are responsible for having seen the three types of identification for the applicant.
+The evidence gathering for the online application must be completed by either the club's Welfare Officer or a committee member, to say that they are responsible for having seen the three types of identification for the applicant.
 The ID listed on this form must match the ID that the applicant enters on the online application.
 This must be emailed to us.

 The definition of regulated activity (i.e. work that a barred person must not do) in relation to children and vulnerable adults comprises, in summary: